Wegovy® Tablets

-The Wegovy pill is, as its name implies, the pill form of the weight loss treatment Wegovy.
+The Wegovy tablet is, as its name implies, the pill form of the weight loss treatment Wegovy.

 On this page, we’ll cover: